-“Susan Dworkin’s books and plays have the ability to draw us into new dreams of justice, and to make them irresistibly practical, humorous and human." - GLORIA STEINEM, writer and activist
+“Susan Dworkin’s books and plays have the ability to draw us into new dreams of justice, and to make them irresistibly practical, humorous and human." ~Gloria Steinem

 In addition to her newest novel, THE COMMONS, Susan Dworkin has written half a dozen plays and published 14 books, among them the international bestseller THE NAZI OFFICER'S WIFE, which has ranked in the top ten on multiple New York Times and Amazon best sellers lists.
 Susan wrote THE NAZI OFFICER'S WIFE — a true story of love and terror in the Third Reich — with the woman who lived it, the late Edith Hahn Beer.
 Called by Library Journal "one of the best Holocaust memoirs", THE NAZI OFFICER'S WIFE, is available in print and Kindle editions and also as an award-winning audiobook from Audible.

 Early stints at the US Department of Agriculture and as a journalist covering international aid projects left Susan with a fascination for all things farming.
 Her book, THE VIKING IN THE WHEAT FIELD, a consumer-friendly guide to agricultural politics, is about the crusading seed banker, Dr. Bent Skovmand, and the future of world food security.
 Her play, THE FARM BILL, (described by one director as "comic and scathing") chronicles the political awakening of a low level clerk at the mammoth USDA.
 Short, funny, easy-to-produce, it is ideal for classes and meetings.